amberisvibin/chibi-pc09/README.md

 ![OS9 Mockup](sprite/320x200_os9_mockup-logo_rainbow_2x.png)

+## This document is no longer accurate and will be updated in the future.

 ## Description:
 The pc-09 will be an extremely expandable Motorola 6809 based microcomputer that can run OS-9 of off an SD card: